Penalties: culpability: fraud and fraudulent conduct

 Any falsification may be consciously planned with the clear intention of deceiving and cheating HMRC by, for example, the omission, manipulation or invention of figures, or other records.
 This may require consideration by Specialist Investigations (SI), and even, possibly, the institution of criminal proceedings.

-In all cases where you suspect fraud, you must consider whether the case must be referred to the Evasion Referral Team (ERT).
+In all cases where you suspect fraud, you must consider whether the case must be referred to the Evasion Management Team (EMT).

 If you are dealing with an inaccurate return for a period beginning on or after 1 April 2008 which has a filing date on or after 1 April 2009, you will consider whether the behaviour giving rise to the inaccuracy was careless or deliberate, see CH81100+.